Nationals vs. Padres Player Props Betting Odds

 Bogaerts Stats

-- Xander Bogaerts has seven doubles, six home runs, 24 walks and 16 RBI (44 total hits).
-He's also swiped four bases.
+- Xander Bogaerts has recorded 46 hits with seven doubles, seven home runs and 24 walks.
+He has driven in 18 runs with four stolen bases.

 Bogaerts Recent Games